(Pyper on the hunt in the junkyard)

 Since 2007 we (Jarrod and Pyper, the team behind Joyride Jewelry) have been scouring the forgotten junkyards that dot our country’s landscapes and back roads to find materials to create our jewelry.
 We love junkyard day.
 We love the thrill of meandering thru the rows of old cars sitting forlornly just waiting to be discovered again.
 It’s exciting to get lost in the nostalgia and the possibilities that await us.
 When we are in the junkyard, we are on the hunt for old cars that have great color and unique patinas to make our jewelry with.
 For us it's not about finding a great car, we're not specifically looking for a Mustang or a 57 Chevy to cut up, we're looking for those quintessential vintage car colors that once filled the roads of America.

 Whether we take a hood, fender or door from the junkyard, once we're back in the studio we get to work cutting, cleaning, sanding, filing and forming.
 We never add any paint to the parts we use as it is important to us to keep the integrity of the original car paint intact.
+There is no reason to paint the metal we use, the colors of these old cars are so beautiful and amazing!
 We love that each scratch and layer of paint has a story to tell.
 There is so much history embedded into each piece and we want that to shine.

 (Pyper & Jarrod in the junkyard collecting materials)

 Working with these vintage cars can be finicky, we never know if the piece we took will work out until we get the part back to our studio and start cutting.
 Often the paint will chip right off or there will be so much rust that most of the piece is unusable.
-Many of the parts we use are painted on both sides and we prefer to use these pieces as the paint will help to inhibit rust.
+Many of the parts we use are painted on both sides (see the photo below of the yellow 71 International pickup) and we prefer to use these pieces as the paint will help to inhibit rust.

 (Jarrod cutting up one of our junkyard finds - a 71 International pickup)